Program. Day 1

 There is a strong call for clear standards of engagement, systematic training for press officers, a transparent accreditation process, and greater support for regional media to ensure both timeliness and quality.

-Moderator:Diana Butsko, frontline reporter for Hromadske
+Moderator:Diana Butsko, frontline reporter for hromadske

 • At a time when global attention to Ukraine is largely shaped by the full-scale war and geopolitical developments, the role of civil society in strengthening international understanding of Ukrainians as a people and a nation has never been more important.
 Every athlete competing abroad, every artist participating in a biennale, concert, or cultural exchange, every civic activist from the diaspora or on international missions — all contribute to Ukraine’s image.
 What tools do athletes, artists, civic leaders, and diaspora activists use?
 How do these efforts influence perceptions of Ukraine across different countries?
 And what can each of us do to help promote Ukrainian ideas and values worldwide?